-(9) request (i.e., mandatory or vol decision to file a written appeal request believes that the Grievance Committee has incuntary), the party has twenty (20) days from the date of the decision.
-Only those materials that the Grievance Copeal by the Board of Directors. f the receipt of the Grievance (Committee's (10) Are the circumstances giving rise to this arbitration request the subject of civil litiga tion?Yes No (11) between two (or more) coopers of any potential resulting awar ration conducted pursuant to Standard of Practice 17-4 ating brokers pursuant to Standard of Practice 17-4 (1) ord is limited to the amount paid to the respondent by that to the transaction at the direction of the respondent or (2), the amount in dispute and e listing broker, seller, or landl d the amount (12) Agreements to arbitrate are irr evocable except as otherwise provided under state law.
-Complainant(s): Name (Type/Print) Signature of complainant Date Addre ess Telep hone Email Name (Type/Print) Signature of complainant Date Addro ess Telep hone Email
+- (10) If either party to an arbitration request believes that the Grievance Committee has incorrectly classified the issue presented in the request (i.e., mandatory or voluntary), the party has twenty (20) days from transmittal of the Grievance Committee's decision to file a written appeal of the decision.
+Only those materials that the Grievance Committee had at the time of its determination may be considered with the appeal by the Board of Directors. - (11) Are the circumstances giving rise to this arbitration request the subject of civil litigation?
+Yes No - (12) Important note related to arbitration conducted pursuant to Standard of Practice 17-4 (1) or (2): Where arbitration is conducted between two (or more) cooperating brokers pursuant to Standard of Practice 17-4 (1) or (2), the amount in dispute and the amount of any potential resulting award is limited to the amount paid to the respondent by the listing broker, seller, or landlord and any amount credited or paid to a party to the transaction at the direction of the respondent. - (13) Agreements to arbitrate are irrevocable except as otherwise provided under state law.

-Form #A-3
+Complainant(s):

+Name (Type/Print) Signature of complainant Date

+Address

+Telephone Email

+Name (Type/Print) Signature of complainant Date

+Address

+Telephone Email

-Board or State As sociation
+Board or State A ssociation

-Boald of State As sociation

 Address City State Zip

-Notice to Responde nt (Arbitration)
+Notice to Responde ent (Arbitration)

-In the case of VS.
+In the case of Con mplainant VS Respondent

-plainant Respondent

 to , respondent.

-Panel as a business dispute as define Manual of this Board. ed in Article 17 of the Code of E thics or as provided fo with this Board and referred to a Hearing or in the Code of Ethics and Arbitration te of this notification in which to mail or
+Attached hereto is a copy of a request Panel as a business dispute as define Manual of this Board.
+Please be advised that, under the by ned in Article 17 of the Code of I laws of the Board, you have fiftee Ethics or as provided fo or in the Code of Ethi ics and Arbitration

-Your reply must be typewritten, with original andcopi es for this office, and m nust be signed and dated.
+transmit your reply at the office of the Your reply must be typewritten, with ies for this office, and n nust be signed and dat ted.

 Respectfully submitted,

-Professional Standards Administrator
+Type/Print Signature Professional Sta ndards Administrator

-Type/Print Signature 1 10105510Hat 5 talled at 457 tull milistrator

-Board or State As sociation
+Board or State A ssociation

-D I 20
+Dated: , 20